The Cost of Education: Comparing Subscription Models vs. One-Time Buys

-Monetizing Intellectual Growth
+Monetizing Growth

 The shift from "buying a course" to "renting a skill" has fundamentally changed how we perceive the value of information.
 In the early 2010s, the market was dominated by marketplace models like Udemy, where a $15 payment secured a lifetime seat.
 Today, the industry has pivoted toward the "Netflix-for-Learning" approach seen on platforms like Coursera, MasterClass, and LinkedIn Learning.